bcarpenter7/tune-collector-final/README.md

 [Deployed with fly.io](https://tune-collector.fly.dev/)

+## Introduction
+Welcome to the Old Time Tunes Database App!
+This app is designed to help music enthusiasts store and organize their collection of old-time tunes in a convenient and user-friendly way.
+Whether you're a seasoned musician or just starting your journey into the world of traditional music, our app offers an efficient solution for managing and discovering tunes.

+## Features
+<strong>Create and Manage Lists:</strong> Users can easily create personalized lists of their favorite old-time tunes.
+Organize your collection by genres, moods, or any custom criteria you prefer.

+<strong>Flexible Filtering Options:</strong> The app allows users to filter their tune lists in multiple ways, including by key, alphabetical order, recently added, and rating.
+This helps you find the perfect tune for any occasion effortlessly.

+<strong>Search and Discover:</strong> Connect with other users on the platform and explore their curated tune databases.
+Search for specific tunes or browse through various collections to expand your musical repertoire.

+<strong>Collaborate and Share:</strong> Share your tune lists with friends, family, or the community.
+Collaborate with other users to create collective playlists or exchange musical ideas.

 ## Tunes

 The _Tune_ model is used to store information about the _tunes_ that you know how to play.
 The most important fields are the name of the _tune_, the key it is played in, the tuning required for your instrument, and your personal rating of 1 to 5 stars.
 It can also store the fiddler known for playing it, the state of origin, and a brief description.
 All tunes are associated with the _user_ that created it through a related _User_ model.